tecolicom/Text-ANSI-Fold-Util/README.md

     Expand tabs.
 Interface is compatible with [Text::Tabs](https://metacpan.org/pod/Text::Tabs)::expand().

-    Dafault tabstop is 8, and can be accessed through `$Text::ANSI::Fold::Util::tabstop` variable.
+    Default tabstop is 8, and can be accessed through `$Text::ANSI::Fold::Util::tabstop` variable.

     Option for underlying **ansi\_fold** can be passed by first parameter as